 Minor League Preview – Low-A South Bend Cubs

+Good morning to everyone at the CCO!
+Today is the next installment previewing the 2016 minor league season.
 Please note that the previews are based on current roster assignments and anticipated Spring Training success.
 All assignments, both as to position and level, are subject to change pending the completion of Spring Training.
-Click here for the Cubs’ minor league camp rosters.

 Low-A – South Bend Cubs

 For those who might be looking for the next minor league class to brighten the future for the Cubs, you may want to start with the South Bend Cubs.
 Manager Jimmy Gonzalez will be given a dynamic outfield, an experienced infield, and a pitching staff with the most potential that Cubs’ fans have seen in years.
 How all of that translates to wins and losses remains to be seen.